tony612/users-info/README.md

 ## Online users and strangers count

 * I added a column to track if the user is online.
-* I have not fount a good way to implement the online strangers count.
+* I used redis to track online strangers count.

 ## Use can login by username